 The first developments on the Cameron HIghlands were during the 1920’s under British Colonial rule.
 Being British, clearly it wouldn’t take long before they would realise how the growing conditions were perfect for tea plantations.
 The rich soil, cooler temperatures and high rainfall all contribute to a providing a great crop year round.

 BOH Plantations is one of the largest tea growers in Malaysia, producing enough tea to make 5.5million cups every single day.
-Their tea centre in the Cameron Highlands is an absolute must-do activity.
+Their tea centre is one of the must-do activities in the Cameron Highlands.
 As you arrive, the view across the plantations is incredible, tea plants as far as the horizon.

 The region is also home to a large number of strawberry farms (perhaps another sign of British Colonial influence) that produce incredible strawberries, the only one’s actually grown in Malaysia.
 The climate means that strawberries can be grown all year around, you’ll just need to make sure that you get your hands on them before the other tourists.